lignumsystem/lignum-tls/TASKS.md

 ### Open questions

 :pushpin: Should the leaf implementation use kites or trianlges?
 Both shapes can be extrated from .obj files.
+- RESOLVED: Kite leaves
 :pushpin: Modify Lignum Workbench to show kite leaves?
 (If kites are the way forward).
+- DONE: Kite leaves shown
 :pushpin: Available PAR data is *both* diffuse *and* direct radiation.
 Can this be distributed in Firmament as SOC (Standard overcast sky)?
+- NO need to distribute as SOC: Firmament has methods for direct (sun) radiation and its direction.
+Sun position can be obtained e.g.from https://soltrack.sourceforge.net if not in the data.
 :monocle_face:

 ### Preliminary tasks